 1. “Pin” your personality

 Just as you would use Instagram for your nonprofit, one of the best ways to use an image platform is to show your volunteers/employees and your cause through imagery.
 Why?
-According to Mashable, photo and video posts on Pinterest refer more traffic than Twitter, Stumbleupon, LinkedIn, and Google+.
+Pinterest drives three times more web traffic to other sites than Google+, Twitter, LinkedIn, YouTube, Reddit, and StumbleUpon combined..
 I’m going to guess that you would appreciate some extra traffic to your website.

 The best way to show your personality and increase web traffic is to pin the great images you take as well as background information on your website.
 Then, go to Pinterest, pin that specific page from your website, and select the image you want to show your audience.